 pip install --editable .

-This creates a link file in your interpretor site package directory which associate with your source code.
+This creates a link file in your interpreter site package directory which associate with your source code.
 For more information, see: (WIP)

 After generating the distribution files, next step would be to upload your distribution so others can use it.
 This functionality is provided by twine and we will only demonstrate the basic use here.

-To avoid executing arbitary scripts and boilerplate code, we are transitioning
+To avoid executing arbitrary scripts and boilerplate code, we are transitioning

 into a full-fledged